January 6: Insurrection Cases to Watch in 2022

 Pezzola gained some national attention over the last few months after complaining about jail conditions, which triggered some protests outside the facility.

-Another much higher profiled defendant is free until his trial scheduled for September and was even allowed to visit his family over the holidays in Virginia.
-Trump Political Appointee Federico Klein faces multiples charges from January 6th.
+Another much higher-profile defendant is free until his trial scheduled for September and was even allowed to visit his family over the holidays in Virginia.
+Trump political appointee Federico Klein faces multiples charges from January 6th.
 The FBI said he assaulted police with a riot shield.
 He has also pleaded not guilty.

 Hughes points out these cases could be drawn out and pushed back due to the backlog in D.C.’s federal court.